Storyyeller/cubiml-demo/README.md

 ML references are not quite the same as what you may be used to.
 They are pointers to a mutable, garbage collected storage location on the heap and support three operations:

 * `ref x` creates a new reference that initially holds the value `x`.
 Note that this _copies_ the value of `x` to a new location and returns a pointer to that location. `ref foo.bar` returns a pointer to a location that is initialized to the value of `foo.bar`, rather than a pointer to the field of `foo` itself.
 * `!r` _dereferences_ the reference `r` and returns whatever value is currently stored inside.
-This is another example where ML-style and C-style syntax differ confusingly.
+Note that this differs from the `!` operator in C style syntax.
 * `r := x` _stores_ `x` inside the reference `r`, overwriting whatever value was previously stored there.
-Traditionally, this operation returns a unit value (i.e. empty record), but we'll follow the approach of C-style assignments as Javascript does, where assignment returns the new value, since that's easier to implement when compiling to Javascript.
-You'll probably want to do things differently in your own language, but it's an easy change to make.
+Traditionally, this operation returns a unit value (i.e. empty record), but cubiml instead follows the approach of C-style assignments as Javascript does, where assignment returns the new value.

 Note that references may be aliased.
 For example, we can create a reference `a` and copy it to the variable `b`.
 Then any changes made via `b` are visible via `a` and vice versa, as shown in the following REPL session.